themeix/lawrenceypil.github.io/_posts/2020-09-01-whatever-it-is-you-want.md

 ---
 title: "Whatever It Is You Want"
 date: 2020-09-01 00:00:00
-featured_image: /images/blog/whateveritis.png
+featured_image: /images/dog-ears/whateveritis.png
 ---
-If there's anything at all that can keep me on hold---

----in thrall, still and breathless, willing to hold off the call of the world of work, even for a day, then it would have to be a good book.
+If there's anything at all that can keep me on hold, in thrall, still and breathless, willing to hold off the call of the world of work, even for a day, then it would have to be a good book.

 Or a good poem.
 Or a line written in red on the old wall at the edge of the village that said: "WAS HERE," or "AM HERE," or "IN LOVE."